techlib/celus/docs/external-api.rst

 Path: ``/api/platform/``

-This endpoint returns a list of all platforms which are available in this particular Celus instance.
+This endpoint returns a list of all platforms which are available in this particular CELUS instance.
 The records look like this:

 .. code-block:: json